nora-codes/CS50-PSET10/README.md

 dropdown list of website names or type in their own.
 If the user has not selected a base word, then 'example' is used by default.

-- *Website*: Same as the baseword , but without the encryption applied.
+- *Website*: Same as the base word, but without the encryption applied.
 This variable will be used to display the website name to the user, along with it's corresponding password.